My Secret Bully

 Jake Drake, Bully Buster

 A short chapter book for the 7-10 age group featuring Jake Drake.
-He's a smart kid who is not new to being around bullies.
+He's a smart kid who is not new to being around mean classmates.
 Heck, Jake can remember such a person going all the way back to daycare.
 But when he finally reaches second grade and is assigned to work on a group project with the biggest bully at school, he learns a valuable lesson.
-In addition to standing up for himself, Jake figures out that the secret to changing a bully's behavior can be kindness.
+In addition to standing up for himself, Jake figures out that the secret to changing a someone's behavior can be kindness.

 Posted